stefanspringer1/SwiftWorkflow/README.md

 In addition, the steps will operate on some data to be processed, might use some configuration data etc., so we need to be able to hand over some data to the steps, preferably in a strictly typed manner.
 A step might change this data or create new data and returns the data as a result.
 And we do not want to presuppose what types the data has or how many arguments are used, a different step might have different arguments (or different types of return values).

+Note that the described flexibility of the data used by each step is an important requirement for modularization.
+We do not want to pass around the same data types during our processing; if we did so, we could not extract a part of our processing as a separate package, and we would not be very precise of what data is required for a certain step.

 ### Realization of steps

 When programming, we have a very common concept that fullfills most of the requirements above: the concept of a _function._ But when we think of just using functions as steps, two questions immediately arise: